MarcoBessi23/LabCNNandResNet/README.md

    on CIFAR10 dataset.

 2. **Fully Convolutionalize a Network for Digit Recognition**
    <span style="font-size:18px;">Can a fully convolutional architecture effectively classify handwritten digits?
-This experiment builds an FCN from scratch, demonstrating its efficiency in digit recognition tasks.
+This experiment builds an FCN, demonstrating its efficiency in digit recognition tasks.

-3. **Seeing Through the Eyes of a CNN – Grad-CAM in Action**
+3. **Interpreting CNN decision – Grad-CAM in Action**
    <span style="font-size:18px;">Neural networks are often seen as black boxes, but what if we could visualize their 'thought' process?
 This experiment brings interpretability to life using Grad-CAM to highlight the most important regions in an image that drive model predictions.

 ## Requirements